jeffcasavant/MaubotTwilio/README.md

 Maubot plugin to bridge in SMS with Twilio.

+## Dependencies

+Your Maubot instance needs to have access to the following Pip packages:

+* twilio

 ## Usage

 * Create a Twilio account and a phone number.
 Create a project so you track